-10 Ways to Kickstart Your Art – #1: Value is King!
+5 Ways to Kickstart Your Art – #1: Value is King!

-First Up This Week: Value is King!
+Tip #1: Value is King!

-What is Value?For the purpose of this blog, value is the lightness or darkness of any color on a scale from pure white to pure black.
+For the purpose of this blog, value is the lightness or darkness of any color on a scale from pure white to pure black.
 Some people will refer to it as tone, and you may see light and dark versions of a color referred to as tint and shade respectively, but we will simplify everything under the heading of value.

 It's so easy to get distracted by all of the colors and think that's what's holding the painting together, but they're just the frosting on the cake.
 If we took away our ability to see value and left only the ability to see color, the world would be a meaningless (and jarring) swirl of hues.
 On the flip side, colorblind people navigate the world just fine, and photography and film were art forms long before the introduction of color!

 Every tube of paint and every mixture on your palette has a value.
 This is a quality apart from its intensity or neutrality (saturation), or where it falls on the color wheel (hue), and it's the most important quality for establishing depth and volume.
 Learn to see every color for its value first, and you'll be on your way to fixing flat compositions!